 Government of Alberta Response: Thank you for this suggestion; we will consider adding this information in future amendments.
 Seniors and Housing’s current process, although not defined in regulations, requires motions from each member municipality approving the addition of any facilities to the Seniors’ Lodge Program.
 Our partnership with municipalities is vital to the Seniors’ Lodge Program, and my ministry will not add a new lodge, or substantial addition to an existing lodge, without the member municipality’s agreement to be requisitioned for that facility.

 The Government of Alberta response is broken down by their comments on each operative clause.
 The first clause asks for a review of the Housing Act.
-The response indicates upcoming consultations on a 10-year plan, including the Lodge program.
+The response indicates upcoming consultations on a 10-year plan (which is now complete and has resulted in the publication of a 10-year affordable housing strategy).
 However, the response does not indicate a willingness to open the Housing Act itself for review.